Cognitive map: Cognitive maps in animals

+There is increasing evidence that fish form navigational cognitive maps.
+In one such neurological study, wireless neural recording systems measured the neural activity of goldfish and found evidence they form complex cognitive maps of their surroundings.

 Criticism

 In a review, Andrew T.D.
-Bennett noted two principal definitions for the “cognitive map” term.
-The first one, according to Tolman, O’Keefe, and Nadel, implies the capacity to create novel short-cutting thanks to vigorous memorization of the landmarks.
-The second one, according to Gallistel, considers a cognitive map as “any representation of space held by an animal”.
-This lack of a proper definition is also shared by Thinus-Blanc (1996) who stated that the definition is not enough clear.
+Bennett noted two principal definitions for the "cognitive map" term.
+The first one, according to Tolman, O'Keefe, and Nadel, implies the capacity to create novel short-cutting thanks to vigorous memorization of the landmarks.
+The second one, according to Gallistel, considers a cognitive map as "any representation of space held by an animal".
+This lack of a proper definition is also shared by Thinus-Blanc (1996) who stated that the definition is not clear enough.
 Therefore, this makes further experiments difficult to conclude.

 However, Bennett argued that there is no clear evidence for cognitive maps in non-human animals (i.e. cognitive map according to Tolman's definition).
 This argument is based on analyses of studies where it has been found that simpler explanations can account for experimental results.
 Bennett highlights three simpler alternatives that cannot be ruled out in tests of cognitive maps in non-human animals "These alternatives are (1) that the apparently novel short-cut is not truly novel; (2) that path integration is being used; and (3) that familiar landmarks are being recognised from a new angle, followed by movement towards them."
 This point of view is also shared by Grieves and Dudchenko (2013) that showed with their experiment on rats (briefly presented above) that these animals are not capable of making spatial inferences using cognitive maps.